Release 1.0.8 with GPGPU and MacOS X support available

 In addition, Scene allows sending messages to multiple TUIO clients.
 Please see the XML Configuration File section below.

 Thanks for the feedback from the people who are using Scene!

-This framework is developed by Laurence Bender and Ignacio Guerra at the Laboratorio de Artes Electrónicas e Inteligencia Artificial of the Universidad Nacional de Tres de Febrero in Caseros, province of Buenos Aires, Argentina, as part of the Electronic Arts research program.
+This framework is developed by Laurence Bender, Ignacio Guerra, and Juan Cruz Amusategui at the Laboratorio de Arte Electrónico e Inteligencia Artificial of the Universidad Nacional de Tres de Febrero in Caseros, province of Buenos Aires, Argentina, as part of the Electronic Arts research program.

 The Scene GUI is a standalone application with a simple user interface which implements the widespread TUIO protocol, originally designed by the reacTIVision project for transmitting the state of tangible objects and multi-touch events on a table surface.

 For each detected foreground object, Scene sends a TUIO cursor message and a TUIO blob message to the client application.
 The cursor message carries the center of mass position, velocity and acceleration values.
 The blob message carries the bounding box position, size, velocity and acceleration values, and the area of the blob.
 Each blob is assigned a unique session ID, which allows the simultaneous identification and tracking of several objects.